Skip to main content

 As dry as a bone: how do banks cope with droughts?

 Authors : Kowalewski Oskar (IESEG School of Management) ; Brei Michael (Univ.
-Lille) ; Spiewanowski Piotr (Univ.
-Lille) ; Strobl Eric (University of Bern)
+Lille) ; Spiewanowski Piotr (INE PAN) ; Strobl Eric (University of Bern)

 Presenter : Oskar Kowalewski (IESEG School of Management)